 There are about 500,000 truck accidents resulting in property damage annually.
 On average, a truck crash occurs every 15 minutes, injuring or killing someone.
 With the number of trucks on the road increasing, the number of semi-truck accidents has also increased 12 percent since 2020, with around 117,000 injury crashes annually.
 Of those, about 5,000 fatalities occur yearly.

 How many truckers die each year?

 Approximately 625 truckers die each year.
 Of the nearly 4,000 people who lose their lives each year in crashes involving trucks, 15 percent of victims are in the truck at the time of the accident.
 A trucker is most likely to die in an accident if the accident involves two or more trucks.

-There are several common causes of semi-truck accidents.
-Some of them include:
+There are several common causes of semi-truck accidents, including:

-- Poor maintenance – It’s critical to maintain a truck in proper working condition.
-Failing to do routine maintenance or pay attention to signs of trouble can cause a crash.
+- Poor maintenance: Failing to do routine maintenance or paying attention to signs of trouble can cause a crash.

-In the State of Colorado, there were 97 fatal accidents involving semi-trucks in 2019.
-Those crashes represent 11.1 percent of all fatal accidents in Colorado.
-By comparison, there were 268 fatal accidents involving passenger vehicles, 100 fatal accidents involving motorcycles, and 390 fatal accidents involving light trucks.
+In the State of Colorado, 74 fatal accidents involving semi-trucks occurred in 2020.
+Those crashes represent 8.4 percent of all fatal accidents in Colorado.
+By comparison, there were 259 fatal accidents involving passenger vehicles, 138 fatal accidents involving motorcycles, and 393 fatal accidents involving light trucks.